“Polycystic ovary syndrome (PCOS) is a common hormonal

 What is Polycystic Ovary Syndrome (PCOS)?

 DotS the definition of PCOS may vary.
-In Polycystic Ovary Syndrome: Overview the World Health Organization’s definition is:
+In Polycystic Ovary Syndrome: Overview, dated 22 January 2026, the World Health Organization’s definition is:

-In Polycystic Ovary Syndrome (PCOS) Fact Sheet the (Australian) Jean Hailes for Women’s Health definition is:
+In Polycystic Ovary Syndrome (PCOS): What Is PCOS? the (Australian) Jean Hailes for Women’s Health definition is:

 Health Care Provider